HIV: Basic Facts About HIV

 In addition, there are medicines you can take to prevent HIV:

-Learn more about pre-exposure prophylaxis.
+Learn more about PrEP.

 Find an agency that offers HIV prevention services: Wisconsin Agencies Funded to Provide HIV Prevention Services, P-02336 (PDF).